-- (a) Executive Committee - 1.
-The chair and vice chair of the Commission are, respectively, chair and vice chair of the Executive Committee.
+(a) Executive Committee

+- 1. The chair and vice chair of the Commission are, respectively, chair and vice chair of the Executive Committee.
 The Executive Committee meets on the call of the chair or executive director and, except as provided in Bylaw 7 and 12, and subject to ratification by the Commission as provided herein, may act for the Commission in any matter other than the submission to the party States of requests for appropriations.
 Any and all actions by the Executive Committee require a majority of those present and eligible to vote. - 2.
-The Executive Committee is composed of the seven (7) members elected pursuant to Article VI.2.(a) of the Multistate Tax Compact. - 3.
+The Executive Committee is comprised of the seven (7) members elected pursuant to Article VI.2.(a) of the Multistate Tax Compact. - 3.
 A quorum requires the presence of four (4) members of the Executive Committee or their alternates.
 No voting by proxy is allowed.
-Presence includes participation by telephone, videoconference, or similar technological means that allows members or their alternates to participate in the discussions as the meetings occur. - 4.
-Each compact member, as defined under Article VI.1.(a) of the Compact, or his or her duly authorized alternate, and sovereignty member, as defined under Bylaw 13(b), or his or her duly authorized alternate, when present, has full voting power at any meeting of the Executive Committee. - 5.
-Except for actions to which Bylaw 12 applies, any and all actions taken by the Executive Committee take effect at the time of the vote, or as otherwise specified in the vote, unless at the time of the vote any compact or sovereignty member state invokes the provisions of Bylaw 6(a)6. - 6.
-If any compact or sovereignty member invokes this subparagraph at the time of an Executive Committee vote, that action of the Executive Committee will take effect and be ratified by the Commission on the twentieth (20) day after written notice thereof to all compact and sovereignty member states unless within said twenty (20) days the Executive Director receives a written objection by a majority of compact member or compact and sovereignty member states.
-If the Executive Director receives written objection by a majority of compact member or compact and sovereignty member states, the action of the executive committee will be subject to ratification at the next annual meeting or at a special Commission meeting called by the chair for that purpose.
+Presence includes participation by telephone, videoconference, or similar technological means that allows members or their alternates to participate in the discussions as the meetings occur.

+- 4. Each member, as defined under Article VI.1.(a) of the Compact, or his or her duly authorized alternate, when present, has full voting power at any meeting of the Executive Committee. - 5.
+Except for actions to which Bylaw 12 applies, any and all actions taken by the Executive Committee take effect at the time of the vote, or as otherwise specified in the vote, unless at the time of the vote any member state invokes the provisions of Bylaw 6(f). - 6.
+If any member invokes this subparagraph at the time of an Executive Committee vote, that action of the Executive Committee will take effect and be ratified by the Commission on the twentieth (20) day after written notice thereof to all member states unless within said twenty (20) days the Executive Director receives a written objection by a majority of member states.
+If the Executive Director receives written objection by a majority of member states, the action of the executive committee will be subject to ratification at the next annual meeting or at a special Commission meeting called by the chair for that purpose.